davidkane9/creditr/TO-DO.md

 1. Multiple authors are overlapping
-   Figure out a way to implement this: http://www.jstatsoft.org/v59/c03/paper
+   Figure out a way to implement this: http://www.jstatsoft.org/v59/c03/paper If we want separate lines in Author Block, it seems that we can't use \And.
+So I rewrote it without \And

 2. Need to fix figure one section reference error (the “??” error)